 The correct access code must be entered before the entry delay period expires.
 If a valid access code is not entered during this time, the system will go into alarm.
-The entry delay time may be changed by your installer.
+The entry time delay may be changed by your installer.

-If an alarm occurred while the system was armed, upon disarming the system, the Memory light and the zone light corresponding to the zone (zone number on LCD5501Z) which caused the alarm will flash for 30 seconds.
+If an alarm occurred while the system was armed, the Memory light and the zone light corresponding to the zone which caused the alarm will flash for 30 seconds.
 After the 30 second period, the Memory light and zone light will stop flashing and the panel will return to the Ready state.
 Pressing the [#] key during the 30 second period will cancel the alarm memory display.
-To view other alarms, press [][3].
+To view other alarms, press [\star][3].

-If a trouble was detected when the panel is disarmed, the Trouble light will turn ON (See "Viewing Trouble Conditions" on page 12 to determine the source of the trouble.)
+If a trouble was detected when the panel is disarmed, the Trouble light will turn ON (See "Viewing Trouble Conditions" on page 11 to determine the source of the trouble.)
 Please note that troubles will not display while the system is in the Alarm Memory Display mode.